awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 To restore a DB instance to a specified time, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) to create a new DB instance\.
 This example also enables storage autoscaling\.

+Resource tagging is supported for this operation\.
+When you use the `--tags` option, the source DB instance tags are ignored and the provided ones are used\.
+Otherwise, the latest tags from the source instance are used\.

 You can specify other settings\.
 For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 **Example**